Optical Conductivity of the two dimensional Hubbard model: vertex corrections, emergent Galilean invariance and the accuracy of the single-site dynamical mean field approximation: Formalism

 and the current-current correlation function is

 The expectation values are taken in the ground state of the model.
-We will specialize to high symmetry situations where the conductivity is proportional to the unit tensor and for explicit calculations take the electric field and current operator to be in the x direction.
+We will specialize to high symmetry situations (in the two dimensional case, this would include the O(2) symmetry of free electrons, $C_4$ symmetry of electrons on a square lattice, and the $C_6$ symmetry of the hexagonal lattice) where the conductivity is proportional to the unit tensor and for explicit calculations take the electric field and current operator to be in the x direction.

 The real $\sigma_1$ and imaginary $\sigma_2$ parts of the conductivity obey a Kramers-Kronig relation,

 Because the current-current correlation function vanishes rapidly as $\omega\rightarrow\infty$, we obtain by comparing the $\omega\rightarrow\infty$ limits of Eq.~(\ref{eq:sigma}) and Eq.~(\ref{eq:KKsigma}),